 Prior to joining the Levo League and Lean In, Tiffany served as President of The White House Project.
 She also served as a Major Gifts Officer at Simmons College.
 While in Boston, Tiffany was featured in a Boston Globe article that, within 24 hours, became the most-forwarded article in BostonGlobe.com history.
 Before moving to Boston, Tiffany served as Associate Director of Development at Seattle Girls’ School, an institution committed to giving all girls the power to be innovative, confident, critical thinkers.
 In just under a year, she raised $2 million.

-Tiffany is a member of Women's Forum New York and Delta Sigma Theta, Sorority, Inc., is a part of TARA, a sister group of the Belizean Grove focusing on the next generation of global leaders, and serves on the board of Harlem 4 Kids and the board of Students First New York.
+Tiffany is a member of Women's Forum New York, Delta Sigma Theta, Sorority, Inc. and serves on the National Board Development Committee for Girl Scouts USA.
+In addition to being a part of TARA, a sister group of the Belizean Grove focusing on the next generation of global leaders, she serves on the board of Harlem 4 Kids and the board of Students First New York as well as the Advisory Council for Women Ready for Hillary.
 She lives in New York City with her husband and two children.